Photo courtesy of SondraStocker.com

 Following the belief that everything is better at the beach, take your mat to the sand and flow through your asanas there, or explore a number of studios and classes that trade four walls for an ocean breeze.

 The Heal The Bay Santa Monica Pier Aquarium offers an enlightening peek into Santa Monica’s ocean world.
 The family-friendly facility is home to more than 100 species of marine animals and plants — all found in the Santa Monica Bay.

-The West Coast’s only amusement park located on a pier, Pacific Park provides topnotch year-round entertainment for kids of any age.
-From arcade games to fast flying roller coasters, with a side of sweet treats, everyone will find something to love.
-The park is also home to the worlds only solar-powered Ferris wheel that offers panoramic views of the Pacific Ocean from more than 130 feet above the pier.
+The West Coast’s only amusement park located on a pier, Pacific Park provides topnotch, year-round entertainment for kids of any age.
+From arcade games to fast-flying roller coasters, with a side of sweet treats, everyone will find something to love.
+The park is also home to the world's only solar-powered Ferris wheel, which offers panoramic views of the Pacific Ocean from more than 130 feet above the pier.